qkmaxware/DotML/DotML.Netbuild/Readme.md

 # Remove layer 2
 REMOVE 2
 # Replace the 1st layer with a new dense layer of 3 neurons
-REPLACE 1 WITH dense neurons=3
+REPLACE 1 WITH DenseLinear ...
 ```